vladimirpierre/Azure_VNet_Peering/README.md

 <h2>Project Overview</h2>

 <p>In this lab, I will connect two virtual machines in two separate virtual networks in Azure.
 In Task 1, I will start the project off by creating the Virtual Networks and the subnets for the network.
-In Tsk 2, I will then Configure the DNS settings in Azure Task.
-In task 3, I will establish the connection of the two networks using Global VNet Peering</p>
+In Task 2, I will then Configure the DNS settings in Azure Task.
+In Task 3, I will establish the connection of the two networks using Global VNet Peering</p>

 <h2>Diagram</h2>